Looking for Leadership?

 Speaking of denial, you should be pleased to know that some 6 figure salaried executives really do care.
 In the vein of Amory Lovins advising us not to pay much attention to what Congress is doing, Michael Potts, chief executive officer of Rocky Mountain Institute, believes that there are companies with sustainability initiatives, “lead by executives who have a personal passion for these issues, leaders who lead with a moral imperative.
 And, sometimes these executives make decisions to do the right thing even when the payback alone does not justify them.”

-Snarky note: And, when they don’t do the right thing, they feel quite remorseful.
+Snarky note: And, when they don’t do the right thing2, they feel quite remorseful.
 Sometimes, it even effects their handicap.

 Potts made this observation in a post on Harvard Business Review’s Green blog.
 Contributors to the blog include executives from Sun Microsystems, Herman Miller, General Electric, and Yale School of Management, among others.
 Wall Street behemoth Goldman Sachs is one of the site’s sponsors.
 (Aside from “You Are Only As Green As Your Supply Chain,” Topics covered on the blog, which has been up and running since January 2008, include: